Talent Show Ideas for Kids

 Although a hand-clapping routine doesn’t sound like it has much to offer, it is actually a really cool act that anyone can do.
 Watch the video above and you’ll see what I mean.
 Another plus is that no special equipment or costumes are required.
 Although this act is basically easy, it will take plenty of practice to master and memorize the routine.

 There are lots of funny skits you can do at talent shows.
-These ideas are all funny but easy enough that just about anyone can pull them off successfully.
 Additionally, most don’t require any special equipment.
 Comedy acts are often a breath of fresh air among the numerous dance routines and ballad singers found in most school talent shows.

 Talent Show Tips